AlivadTheImpala/school_vault/Wordpress.md

 We went over the importance of [[get_header ]]and [[get_footer]] two very important [[Wordpress Functions]]

 We then created a new php file called header.php which includes youre average html head info.
-The <body> tag starts here, but ends in the footer.php file that was also created.
+The `<body>` tag starts here, but ends in the footer.php file that was also created.

-the header.php file contains the <?php wp_head(); ?> function which allows wp to have control of injecting scripts or stylesheets, among other things
+the header.php file contains the `<?php wp_head(); ?>` function inside the `<head>` tag, which allows WP to have control of injecting scripts or stylesheets, among other things.

-to add an action into the wp_h
+to add an action to the `wp_head()` function, we created the functions.php file.
+In it we created a function called uni_files() which enqueue's our stylesheet.

+To actually call that function we use `add_action('wp_enqueue_scripts', 'uni_files');`